azzahrajanetan/demo-commands-in-python/README.md

 #### What was done:
 1. Using a .gitignore file to prevent the python code and files to be uploaded
-2. Run the python code from WSL.
+2. Run the python code from WSL to run the commands to create files and commit.
+3. Git push the files.
-3. Added in the code to save under this repo as reference.
+4. Added in the code to save under this repo as reference.